UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Will a gas leak always smell like rotten eggs?

-Unfortunately, you cannot always rely purely on your nose due to a phenomenon called “odor fade.”
+Unfortunately, you cannot always rely purely on your nose due to a phenomenon called odor fade.
 If a leak occurs underground, the surrounding soil can filter out the mercaptan before it reaches the surface, or rust inside old pipes can absorb the chemical scent.
-If you hear hissing, see dead vegetation, or experience physical ailments, treat the situation as an emergency even if the smell is faint.
+If you hear hissing, see dead vegetation, or experience physical ailments, treat the situation as an emergency.

 Should you call 911 or the gas company first?

 In a severe emergency where the smell is incredibly strong or you suspect an immediate danger, dial 911 first.
 For a more subtle outdoor odor or a suspected slow leak where everyone is safely evacuated, calling your local gas company’s emergency line is the best initial step.
-Both services coordinate with one another, so reaching either will get professionals dispatched to your location quickly.
+Both services coordinate with one another to dispatch professionals quickly.

 Can you smell a gas leak through walls or from another apartment?

 Yes, natural gas can travel through shared ventilation systems, crawl spaces, and wall cavities.
 If you smell the distinct sulfur odor in your apartment but suspect it is coming from a neighboring unit, treat it as a direct threat to your own home.
-Evacuate the building immediately, avoid creating any sparks, and alert emergency services from a safe distance.
+Evacuate the building immediately, avoid creating any sparks, and alert emergency services.

 About the Author